polterguy/phosphorusfive/core/p5.ajax/README.md

 allowing you to create controls with Active Events, using for instance Hyperlambda as your programming language.

+The Hello World example application at the [root of this documentation](/), actually consumes this Ajax library indirectly, by invoking the *[p5.web.widgets.create-literal]* Active Event, which internally create a _"Literal"_ widget for you.

 In our documentation here, we will assume some C# knowledge, and create our examples, as "pure" ASP.NET examples.
 If you wish to see it further abstracted, the way you'd probably normally use it, in combination with P5, then I encourage you to rather check out the documentation for [p5.web](/plugins/p5.web/).